A man with glasses and short brown hair standing in a garden with green bushes and orange fruits.

 I work with those who are considering discovering their core, essential self that never had the safety or privilege to emerge…who desire to be known for more than who they’ve become for others.

-Outside of the therapy room, I enjoy learning for the sake of learning; the wisdom traditions, non-dualistic spirituality and photography.
+Outside the therapy room, I enjoy learning for the sake of learning; the wisdom traditions, non-dualistic spirituality and photography.
 I also enjoy building up the cycling community through my president’s role with Don’s Race Team (DRT) as well as promoting nervous system regulation and emotional intelligence and awareness of trauma-triggers leading to exhaustion and over-training.

 All adult individuals, ethnicities, cultural backgrounds, and sexual/gender identities are welcomed.